 This is a self-reporting tool for undergraduate students to report absences due to minor medical situations that last up to 3 days and provides the ability to request accommodation for any missed academic work worth less than 25% of the final grade.
 Please note, this tool cannot be used during any final examination period.

 You may submit a maximum of one Academic Work Missed request per term.
 It is your responsibility to follow up with your Instructor immediately (normally within two working days) regarding the nature of the accommodation.
 Failure to do so may negate the opportunity for relief.
 It is the prerogative of the instructor of the course to determine the appropriate relief for missed term work in the course.
 If you are absent for reasons other than medical reasons, for more than 3 days, or exceed one request per term you MUST visit your Associate Dean's Office (Faculty Office).
 You may be required to provide supporting documentation.
 This form should be filled out immediately when you are about to return to class after your absence.

-Please note these regulations have changed beginning Fall 2015.
 If you have any questions about the MSAF, please contact your Associate Dean’s office.

 Please Note the Following Policies and Statements: